2i2c-org/infrastructure/docs/howto/bill.md

 4. Visit the "Monthly Costs By Linked Account" report ([direct link]) via "Billing and Cost Management" -> "Cost Explorer Saved Reports"
 5. On the right sidebar under "Time -> Date Range", select all the completed months we want to get data for
 6. On the right sidebar under "Time -> Granularity", ensure its selected as "Monthly"
+7. On the right sidebar under "Group by -> Dimension", select "Linked account"
-7. Click the 'Download as CSV' button
+8. Click the 'Download as CSV' button
-8. Copy AWS costs
+9. Copy AWS costs

    The CSV file has rows for each month, and columns for each project.
 Copy it into the spreadsheet, making sure the rows and columns both match what is